Tribal youth dormitory: Functions

-Among some ethnic groups, the dormitories also served as a place for courtship among young men and women.
+Among some tribes, the dormitories also served as a place for courtship among young men and women.
 These dormitories admitted both men and women.
-For example, among some Gonds (such as Asurs and Marias) and Khonds, boys and girls sleep in the same dormitory.
-These functions have changed with times; for example, according to a 1966 survey, the traditional Arju dormitory had largely disappeared from the Ao Naga village of Waromung.
+For example, among some Gond tribes (such as Asurs and Marias) and Khonds, boys and girls sleep in the same dormitory.
+These functions have changed with times; for example, according to a 1966 survey, the traditional Areju dormitory had largely disappeared from the Ao Naga village of Waromung.
 In its place, there were two Church-controlled gender-specific dormitories, whose main function was to ensure segregation of unmarried boys and girls.
 Some tribal dormitories traditionally accept only males, and some have separate dormitories for males and females.
 For example, among the Mundas, the boys and girls would sleep in separate dormitories at night; in the villages that did not have a dormitory for the girls, the girls would sleep in the house of old women.

-Among some of the Nagas, such as the Angamis, the dormitory was an insignificant institution.
+Among some of the Naga tribes, such as the Angamis, the dormitory was an insignificant institution.
 Among others, it was an important institution and the nominees of the dormitory (morung) served on the village council.

-Among some ethnic groups, the dormitories had additional special functions.
+Among some tribes, the dormitories had additional special functions.
 For example, the Lothas used to keep their sacred stones in the dormitory.
-The Aos used to hang the heads of their headhunting victims and rewarded the headhunters at the dormitory during the Moatsü festival.
+The Aos used to hang the heads of their headhunting victims and rewarded the headhunters at the dormitory during the Moatsu festival.

-The activities of the dormitories varied from group to group.
-They included education, story-telling, singing, dancing, sex education, festive celebrations, religious ceremonies, and socio-political activities.
+The activities of the dormitories varied from tribe to tribe.
+They included education, story-telling, singing, dancing, sex, festive celebrations, religious ceremonies, and socio-political activities.
 The dormitories may train the members in hunting-gathering, fishing, wood-cutting, arts and crafts, agriculture, and other jobs.
-Among some ethnic groups, the members were expected to help in the village activities such as agriculture and house-building.
+Among some tribes, the members were expected to help in the village activities such as agriculture and house-building.

 The dormitories were generally located near the village chief's house (as among the Oraons), in forest away from the village (as in Bastar district), in the centre of the village, or among the fields (as among the Konyaks).
 Typically, the dormitories were located in distinctive building structures, and were decorated with totemic emblems.

-Some villages had multiple dormitories, such as for each section (khel) of the village among some Naga ethnic groups.
-The Sümis built miniature dormitories as a fertility rite.
+Some villages had multiple dormitories, such as for each section (khel) of the village among some Naga tribes.
+The Semas built miniature dormitories as a fertility rite.